-This paper demonstrated that genetic programming can be used to automatically create the design for both the topology and parameter values (tuning) for a common parameterized controller (containing various parameters representing the overall characteristics of the plant) for two families of plants.
-The automatically designed controller outperforms the controller designed with conventional techniques.
+This paper demonstrated that genetic programming can be used to automatically create the design for both the topology and parameter values (tuning) for a single common controller (containing various parameters representing the overall characteristics of the plant) for two families of plants.
+The genetically evolved controller outperforms the controller designed with conventional techniques.
+The genetically evolved controller is "general" in the sense that it provides a solution that is applicable to all the plants in the two families - not merely a particular single plant).